 If you’re trying to manage your weight, you’ve likely heard the maxim: don’t drink your calories.
-But that doesn’t mean you can’t fit a cocktail or two into your healthy eating regime.
+But that doesn’t mean you can’t fit a cocktail or two into your healthy regime.

 “The biggest challenge I see is for women to give themselves permission to enjoy some alcohol in moderation without feeling guilty or like they’ve blown it,” says Rebecca Scritchfield, a registered dietitian and founder of Capitol Nutrition Group, a lifestyle counseling practice.
 “Health is a life-long commitment.
 It’s not a pass/fail thing.”

 So the question is, how much can you drink without seeing the scale go up?
 And which drink nutritionally is best?
 Experts say that moderate consumption of alcohol can help you achieve both those goals.
 What does moderate mean?
 The United States Department of Agriculture (USDA) defines that as no more than one drink a day, whether it’s a 5-ounce glass of wine, 12 ounces of regular beer, or 1.5 ounces of 80-proof distilled spirits.

 If you’re watching your waistline, it’s best to stick with beer or wine, nutrition experts say.
 Mixed drinks and cocktails can vary so widely depending on their ingredients and who is making them.

 “They’re like the mystery meat of alcoholic beverages,” says Karen Ansel, a registered dietitian and author of The Calendar Diet.
 “You never know what’s in them, so their calories can quickly add up.”

 Here are some more tips to keep drinks as a healthy part of your diet.